CobayaSampler/cobaya/DEVEL.rst

    arguments:
      x: lambda logx: numpy.exp(logx)

-This is a little redundant, (specially if we want to store `x` also as a derived parameter: it would appear once and the `params` block, and again in the `arguments` block).
+This is a little redundant, specially if we want to store :math:`x` also as a derived parameter: it would appear once in the ``params`` block, and again in the ``arguments`` block.
 Let us *assume* that in almost all cases we communicate trivially with the likelihood using parameter names that it understands, such that the default functions are identities and we only have to specify the non-trivial ones.
 In that case, it makes sense to specify those functions as **substitutions**, which in out example would look like:

 .. code:: yaml